CCI-MOC/documentation/docs/source/Cisco-Switches-(NEU-cluster).md

     line vty
       access-class inBandAccessList in

-### Disabling STP on host nodes/Preventing PXE/DHCP timeouts
+### Disabling STP on host nodes
+For preventing PXE/DHCP timeouts

 By default, the switches have Spanning Tree Protocol enabled on ports, causing a delay when cycling the port that can cause PXE to timeout.